suny-downstate-medical-center/netpyne/doc/source/user_documentation.rst

 10. Ray Checkpointing and Resuming Interrupted Searches
 -------------------------------------------------------
 A new feature in this beta release is the checkpointing and saving of search progress via the ``ray`` backend.
-This data is saved in the ``checkpoint_path`` directory specified in the ``search`` function, (which defaults to a newly created ``ray`` folder within the source directory, and the default behavior of ``search`` is to automatically attempt a restore if the batch job is interrupted.
+This data is saved in the ``checkpoint_path`` directory specified in the ``search`` function, (which defaults to a newly created ``checkpoint`` folder within the source directory, and the default behavior of ``search`` is to automatically attempt a restore if the batch job is interrupted.
 Upon successful completion of the search, the default behavior is to delete these checkpoint files.
 If the user manually ends the search due to coding error and wishes to restart the search, the ``checkpoint_path`` should be deleted first.